opticgroup/icmesh/README.md

 4. **Power & Range**:
    Devices can transmit up to 1 watt (30 dBm) ⚡ of power, providing extensive coverage 🌍, with the network’s relaying further extending its range 📶.

-Example: Notice how Bobby can talk to Jack, even through they aren't close to each other (Bobby is blocked due to weather and houses).
+Example: Notice how Bobby can talk to Jack, even though they are blocked from direct line of sight.

 ![Community Example](images/community-example.jpg)